 Find out what UX writing is, which the purpose of UX copy is, and what type of copy enhances the user experience.
 Open a digital Pandora’s box and learn UX writing basics.

 The main argument of the myth is that the first mortal woman, Pandora, out of curiosity, opened the box that the god Zeus gave to her husband, Epimetheus.
-Immediately afterwards, various evils emerged from the box and inhabited the world.
-The only thing left in the box was hope.
+Immediately afterwards, various evils emerged from the box to inhabit the world.

-Using this myth, the ancient Greeks tried to explain the origin of all evil in the world.
+With the help of the myth of Pandora, the ancient Greeks tried to explain the origin of all evil in the world.
 However, I’ll use it in this post for another purpose.